-The structure of the Willis Towers Watson Investment model, used to determine the spread of likely future outcomes for the Section's finances, is based on an historical analysis of investment returns, although Willis Towers Watson has incorporated its subjective judgement to complement the information provided by historical returns.
+The structure of the Willis Towers Watson Investment model, used to determine the discount rates referred to in this report, is based on a historical analysis of investment returns, although Willis Towers Watson has incorporated its subjective judgement to complement the information provided by historical returns.
 The model is designed to illustrate the future range of returns stemming from different asset classes and their inter-relationship and the consequent uncertainty in the future financial development of the Section.
 It should be noted that no economic model could be expected to capture future uncertainty perfectly or to be precise about the risk of extreme events.
-In particular, it should be noted that the timeframe in establishing our asset model and the assumptions used in this investigation are intentionally long-term, and are not meant to be reflective of the possible, or even likely, course of the investment markets in the short term.
+In particular, it should be noted that the timeframe in establishing our asset model and the assumptions used in this investigation are intentionally long-term, and are not meant to be reflective of the possible, or even likely, course of investment markets in the short term.